 And yes indeed, many will recall Francis Fukuyama’s prognostications concerning the “end of history” with the “collapse of viable alternatives” to Western liberal democracy in the years leading up to the fall of the Soviet Union.
 But constant economic crises during the first two decades of the 21st century have certainly given us pause to consider how “inevitable” Fukuyama’s insights really were.

-The general public sentiment in the U.S. frequently voices its disgust at the lack of ability that highly partisan politics.
+The general public sentiment in the U.S. frequently voices its disgust at highly partisan politics.
 The cynic notes that current partisan politics accomplish nothing other than deeper and deeper reaction-formations into the identities of respective political parties.
 Well before POTUS-45, there seemed to be increasing shifts toward authoritarian methods in government.
 From 9/11’s fallout igniting the Patriot Act to human rights abuses at Guantanamo Bay, to Hurricane Katrina, to the 2008 economic collapse and Barack Obama’s “weak defense” of drone strikes with little need for congressional approval — the pushes toward sentiment for strong deciders works in tandem with states of emergency, real or imagined.
 Giorgio Agamben noted this in his updating of Schmitt’s concepts for the post 9/11 world, State of Exception (2003).

 Academic interest in Schmitt’s work has increased with the frequency of states of emergency and the creation of terrorist threat alerts.
 With the sentiment calling for strong decision-making following these emergencies arises the shadow of “sovereignty.”
 Thus, I want to stress that the difficult issues in the transfer of sovereignty from British to American colonialism remain present in the core of what last week’s events displayed, whether one uses the terms “protest” or “insurrection,” “patriot” or “terrorist,” etc.